Swish24/Terraform-EC2/EC2-Nginx-AWS-EC2.md

 We are also going to configure our default_tags, we will reference this in a later mentioned variables.tf file.
 <br>

-<h2>Variables File</h2>
+<h2><a href="https://github.com/Swish24/Terraform-EC2/blob/main/Variables.tf" target="_blank">Variables.tf</a></h2>
-Here is our <a href="https://github.com/Swish24/Terraform-EC2/blob/main/Variables.tf" target="_blank">Variables.tf</a> file, within here we will store the values that we are going to be using.
+Here is our variables file, within here we will store the values that we are going to be using.
 <br>
 This helps store things like domain name, API names, and more in a single place, while referencing it later within code.
 <br>